Measure Angle on Diagram Online

 Measure Angle on Diagram Online gives students, teachers, analysts, and reviewers working from visual examples a controlled place for measuring angles in diagrams and labeled graphics.
 The measure angle on diagram overlay, draggable points, guides, and export tools are arranged around the diagram, so the angle reading can be checked against a geometry diagram before it becomes a note, table, or report.

-Start this measure angle on diagram workflow by adding a diagram image, chart, textbook capture, or visual reference, then zoom until the important edge of the diagram is easy to place.
-Read degrees, radians, complements, supplements, reflex angles, slope, and roof pitch values in the result panel, and save separate measurements when a geometry diagram, a chart annotation, and a textbook figure need to be compared.
+Start this tool workflow by adding a diagram image, chart, textbook capture, or visual reference, then zoom until the important edge of the diagram is easy to place.
+Read the angle relationships in the result panel; slope and roof conversions appear only on relevant roof, ramp, or stair pages.
+Save separate measurements when a geometry diagram, a chart annotation, and a textbook figure need to be compared.

 A careful measure angle on diagram workflow

-1. Add a diagram image, chart, textbook capture, or visual reference with the upload button, paste shortcut, PDF importer, sample, or blank canvas option that fits this page.
+1. Add a diagram image, chart, textbook capture, or visual reference with the image picker, paste an image from the clipboard, or use a blank canvas when you only need guides.

-2. Open Advanced Mode when measure angle on diagram alignment needs grid lines, snap, overlay opacity, image adjustment, or a 360 degree protractor.
+2. Open Advanced Mode when workspace alignment needs grid lines, snap, overlay opacity, image adjustment, or a 360 degree protractor.

 3. Place the vertex first for a geometry diagram, then set one point on each side of the visible diagram angle.
 For two-line work, mark both ends of line one and both ends of line two.

-4. Drag each measure angle on diagram point until the annotation follows the visible edge of the diagram.
+4. Drag each workflow point until the annotation follows the visible edge of the diagram.
 Use the result panel to compare the smaller angle, supplementary value, and reflex value for a chart annotation.

 5. Add a note if the measurement belongs to a geometry diagram, export PNG, CSV, JSON, SVG, or a PDF report, then clear local data when the project is done.